apache/cordova-docs/www/_posts/2016-08-22-android-ios-release.md

 We are happy to announce patch releases for`Cordova Android 5.2.2` & `Cordova iOS 4.2.1` have been released!
 We have also updated and released `Cordova Common 1.4.1`.

 These release fixes issues with the upcoming `edit-config` functionality coming to `plugin.xml`.

+**Note:** When updating **iOS**, make sure to save your plugins as current unsaved plugins may not be reinstalled otherwise.
+Run the following command in your project to save your currently installed plugins into `config.xml`:

+    cordova plugin save

 To upgrade: